-b.
-Implementing guidelines of the special area for agricultural development (SAAD) program of DA for the multisectoral nutrition convergence.

-C. Relevant International and Regional Conventions Adopted by the Philippines a.
-Stockholm Convention on Persistent Organic Pollutants b.
-The Basel Convention on the Control of Transboundary Movements of Hazardous Wastes c.
-International Code of Marketing of Breastmilk Substitute of 1981 as basis for EO 51 2.
+- a.
+KALAHI-CIDDS environmental and social management framework for the community-based implementation of the integration of WASH, livelihood, and nutrition projects. - b.
+Implementing guidelines of the special area for agricultural development (SAAD) program of DA for the multisectoral nutrition convergence. - C. Relevant International and Regional Conventions Adopted by the Philippines - 1.
+Relevant international and regional conventions adopted by the Philippines - a.
+Stockholm Convention on Persistent Organic Pollutants - b.
+The Basel Convention on the Control of Transboundary Movements of Hazardous Wastes - c.
+International Code of Marketing of Breastmilk Substitute of 1981 as basis for EO 51 - 2.
 International Finance Corporation -World Bank Group General Environmental, Health and Safety (EHS) Guidelines.
-The EHS Guidelines are technical reference documents with general and industry-specific examples of Good International Industry Practice.
+117 The EHS Guidelines are technical reference documents with general and industry-specific examples of Good International Industry Practice.